top of page

 SUBMISSION OF GRANTS:

-Please submit your grant application via email to jschram@sheridanfoundation.org AND mail a hard copy to:
+Please submit your grant application via email to jschram@sheridanfoundation.org.

 The President and/or Trustees may request further information or documentation necessary to evaluate any grant proposal.
 The President or other Trustees may also request an opportunity to visit the school or organization.